Web Design: Hide / Show Notification Bar With CSS3

 Styles

-Let’s add some decorative styles to make the notification bar look a little nicer.
-This includes specifying the notification’s background color, the font color, hiding the radio input and adding representative icons to their labels.
+Let’s add some decorative styles to make the notification bar look nicer.
+This includes specifying the notification’s background color, the font color, hiding the radio inputs, and adding representative icons to their labels.

 .notification-bar { position: absolute; width: 100%; } .notification-text { background-color: #2980B9; padding: 15px; color: #fff; font-size: 14px; text-align: center; position: absolute; width: 100%; } .notification-bar input { display: none; } .notification-bar label { cursor: pointer; color: #fff; position: absolute; z-index: 5; display: inline-block; text-indent: 100%; white-space: nowrap; overflow: hidden; } .notification-bar label[for=hide] { right: 15px; top: 11px; width: 24px; height: 24px; background: url('../img/close.png') no-repeat center center; } .notification-bar label[for=show] { width: 45px; height: 50px; border-radius: 0px 0px 3px 3px; right: 10px; background: url('../img/show.png') no-repeat center center #2980B9; }

-Then, our notification bar will turn out to like in the following screenshot.
+Then, our notification bar will look like the following screenshot.

 Build the Function